Table of Contents

 8. When finished, enter Save & Close.

-Pay any Outstanding or Pending Bills
+Pay any Outstanding or Pending Bills:

 Whether your bank or credit card account has pending transactions, you have nothing to worry about.
 Once your bank statement is available and the pending transactions have cleared, you can update your opening balance entry.